-- 1. Students will ensure at least three (3) weeks before their clinical rotation (or as identified as required by the individual site) that credentialing procedures and required pre-clinical inservices with the clinical site are complete.
+- Students will ensure at least four 4) weeks before their clinical rotation (or as identified as required by the individual site) that credentialing procedures and required pre-clinical inservices with the clinical site are complete.
 Contact information will be provided by the program.
 Caution: Some clinical sites will require additional RN licensure which may take months to obtain.
 Students must determine if they meet the licensure requirements when the assignment is made to allow time to negotiate the licensure process. - 2.
-At least three weeks prior to the first day of each rotation, the student should contact the Clinical Coordinator to discuss "first day" expectations and other details. - 3.
+At least 4-6 weeks prior to the first day of each rotation, the student should contact the Clinical Coordinator to discuss "first day" expectations and other details. - 3.
 The first day at each rotation site is usually spent in orientation, observation, and becoming familiar with the physical plant and expectations unique to the clinical site. - 4.
 Students are expected to be in the Operating Room (OR)/Anesthesia Area at least one hour prior to the beginning of assigned cases.
 This allows ample time to prepare and assemble the necessary equipment, prepare the patient, and discuss the planned care with their Clinical Instructor.
 At times, clinical instructors require a phone call the evening prior to discuss the plan of care.
-Students are expected to comply with this requirement.
+Students are expected to comply with this requirement in addition to any individual requirements deemed appropriate by the site.